Fidelity-based distance bounds for $N$-qubit approximate quantum error correction: Application: Effective Dephasing Channel

 where the information-theoretic quantifiers $E(x,y)$ and $G(x,y)$ are given in Eqs.~\eqref{eq:00000000006} and~\eqref{eq:00000000007}, respectively.
 By considering the GHZ mixed state in Eq.~\eqref{eq:000000000013}, it can be verified that its purity becomes

 while the purity of the respective dephased state $\mathcal{E}({\rho_{\text{GHZ}}})$ [see Eq.~\eqref{eq:000000000012}] yields

 We point out that, for $p = 0$, Eq.~\eqref{eq:000000000018} recovers Eq.~\eqref{eq:000000000017} as a particular case.
-Next, the relative purity involving the density matrices ${\rho_{\text{GHZ}}}$ and $\mathcal{E}({\rho_{\text{GHZ}}})$ is written as follows
+Next, the relative purity involving the density matrices ${\rho_{\text{GHZ}}}$ and $\mathcal{E}({\rho_{\text{GHZ}}})$ is written as follows:

 We emphasize that Eq.~\eqref{eq:000000000017} is also recovered from Eq.~\eqref{eq:000000000019} by setting the parameter $p = 0$, which means that the relative purity collapses into the purity in this limiting case.
-We find that Eqs.~\eqref{eq:000000000017},~\eqref{eq:000000000018} and~\eqref{eq:000000000019} behave quadratically respective to the mixing parameter $\lambda$, while Eqs.~\eqref{eq:000000000018} and~\eqref{eq:000000000019} exhibit a $N$-th order polynomial dependence on the probability $p$.
+We find that Eqs.~\eqref{eq:000000000017},~\eqref{eq:000000000018}, and~\eqref{eq:000000000019} behave quadratically respective to the mixing parameter $\lambda$, while Eqs.~\eqref{eq:000000000018} and~\eqref{eq:000000000019} exhibit an $N$th-order polynomial dependence on the probability $p$.
 Finally, by performing lengthy calculations, one can verify the result

 In the following, we numerically investigate the be\-ha\-vior of both fidelity-based distance measures in Eqs.~\eqref{eq:000000000015} and~\eqref{eq:000000000016} by using the aforementioned analytical results in Eqs.~\eqref{eq:000000000017}--\eqref{eq:000000000020}.
-Figure~\ref{fig:FIG01} shows the plot of the distances based on sub-fidelity [see Eqs.~\eqref{eq:000000000015},~\eqref{eq:000000000019} and~\eqref{eq:000000000020}] and super-fidelity [see Eqs.~\eqref{eq:000000000016}--\eqref{eq:000000000019}] respective to the initial $N$-qubit mixed GHZ state, for different system sizes $N$.
+Figure~\ref{fig:FIG01} shows the plot of the distances based on subfidelity [see Eqs.~\eqref{eq:000000000015},~\eqref{eq:000000000019}, and~\eqref{eq:000000000020}] and superfidelity [see Eqs.~\eqref{eq:000000000016}--\eqref{eq:000000000019}] respective to the initial $N$-qubit mixed GHZ state, for different system sizes $N$.
 In Figs.~\ref{fig:FIG01}(a) and~\ref{fig:FIG01}(c), by setting the parameter $\lambda = 0.7$, one varies the parameter $0 \leq p \leq 1$.
 We find that the bounds increase as $p$ increases, i.e., the error approximation gets higher as we take larger values of $p$.
-This is precisely what one would expect from a practical point of view, as the more likely errors are to occur, the more likely the final and initial states will be distinct, which implies a larger error approximation (i.e., smaller sub- and super-fidelities).
+This is precisely what one would expect from a practical point of view, as the more likely errors are to occur, the more likely the final and initial states will be distinct, which implies a larger error approximation (i.e., smaller sub- and superfidelities).
 In Figs.~\ref{fig:FIG01}(b) and~\ref{fig:FIG01}(d), one sets the parameter $p = 0.2$ and varies the mixing parameter $0 \leq \lambda \leq 1$.
+As $\lambda$ increases, the bounds become tighter; this behavior is expected because as the purity of the state increases, the sub- and superfidelities get closer to the fidelity, which in turn makes the upper and lower bounds to the error approximation closer.